petyoPopov/6.86x/README.md

-# 6.86x
+# Machine Learning with Python
-edx.org class offered by MIT in Machine Learning with Python-From Linear Models to Deep Learning
+Code from my class in Machine Learning with Python offered by MIT It included theoretical content and practical coding task covering the ground from Linear Models to Deep Learning

-In this repo is going to be used to store code developd for the class for both HW and Projects.
+This repo is going to be used to store code developed for the class for both Homework and Projects.